lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

 # Upgrade a customized database

-Upgrading to a new version of Odoo can be challenging, especially if the database you work on contains custom modules.
+Upgrading to a new version of Konvergo ERP can be challenging, especially if the database you work on contains custom modules.
 This page intent is to explain the technical process of upgrading a database with customized modules.
-Refer to [Upgrade documentation](../../administration/upgrade.html) for guidance on how to upgrade a database without customized modules.
+Refer to [Upgrade documentation](../../administration/upgrade) for guidance on how to upgrade a database without customized modules.

-We consider a custom module, any module that extends the standard code of Odoo and that was not built with the Studio app.
-Before upgrading such a module, or before requesting its upgrade, have a look at the [Accord de niveau de service (SLA)](../../administration/upgrade.html#upgrade-sla) to make sure who’s responsible for it.
+We consider a custom module, any module that extends the standard code of Konvergo ERP and that was not built with the Studio app.
+Before upgrading such a module, or before requesting its upgrade, have a look at the [Accord de niveau de service (SLA)](../../administration/upgrade#upgrade-sla) to make sure who’s responsible for it.

 While working on what we refer to as the **custom upgrade** of your database,